mattmc3/string.zsh/README.md

 }
 ```

 This function is a lot more complicated than previous examples, so let's break it down.
 First, we need to parse options again.
-The `-c padchar` option is for the padding character, with a default value of a single space.
+The `-c padchar` option is for the padding character, defaulting to a single space.
 The `-w width` option tells us how far out to pad.
 If `-w` isn't specifed, we use the length of the longest string provided to the function.
 The `-r` option switches from the default left padding to the right side.

 We also use the `[[ test ]]` syntax. `[[ -v var ]]` tests whether a variable is set. `[[ num1 -gt num2 ]]` tests whether num1 is greater than num2.

-And finally, we build out a padding expression to `eval` because Zsh doesn't allow the padding expression to use variable substitution, and we need it to.
+And finally, we build out a padding expression but have to `eval` it because Zsh doesn't allow the padding expression to use variables like we need it to.

 With this function you can now pad strings similar to how Fish does: